mir-dataset-loaders/mirdata/docs/source/quick_reference.rst

 or they may be time-aligned events.
 They may have varying levels of granularity (paragraph, line, word, phoneme, character) depending on the dataset.

+.. _meter:

+Meter
+^^^^^^
+Rhythmic meter for each measure.
+A classical example of meter in Western music would be 4/4.
+Details how many subdivisions and the length of this subdivisions that we do have per each measure.

 .. _melody:

 Melody